darkt1981/Healbot-Ascension-wow/README.md

 Fixed version for Ascension WoW.

-i do not own the addon, nor am i affiliated the dev team, I just fixed it so it will work on ascension wow server.
+i do not own the addons, nor am i affiliated the dev teams, I just fixed it so it will work on ascension wow server.